sefaul-islam/Benford-Curse/README.md

 ## Datasets

-The datasets used in this paper are located in the `Datasets/` directory of the supplementary material ZIP file.
+The datasets used in this paper are located in the `Datasets/` directory.
 The directory contains the following files and directory:

+### Identification Task

+Both files contain 100 numerical sequences, each with the same configuration except for the last term.

+- `identification_lastbig.csv`
+- `identification_lastsmall.csv`

+### Digit Bias Benchmark
-- `digit bias benchmark`: Seven tasks on digit bias.
+ Seven tasks on digit bias.
-- `identification_lastbig.csv`: This file is used for identification tasks.
-- `identification_lastsmall.csv`: This file is used for identification tasks.

 ## Neuron_Bias